sklakegg/Estimote-Analysis-R/README.md

 accelerometer, UUID).
 These packets are received and parced by automation units which runs an app built using the [Estimote SDK](https://developer.estimote.com/).

 **Script variables**

+Start by declaring the following variables:
+- Directories for location of the data, scripts, output and models.
+- Declare vectors patients_all and nurses_all which contains the alias of all users.
+- Declare the named vector nearables which links the alias with the UUID of the sensors for all the users.